 A charge arises on a taxpayer who has adjusted net income over £50,000 in a tax year where either they or their partner are in receipt of Child Benefit for the year.
 Where both partners have adjusted net income in excess of £50,000, the charge applies to the partner with the higher income.

 The income tax charge applies at a rate of 1% of the full Child Benefit award for each £100 of income between £50,000 and £60,000.
 The charge on taxpayers with income above £60,000 will be equal to the amount of Child Benefit paid.
 Claimants may elect not to receive Child Benefit if they or their partner do not wish to pay the charge.
 Equalising income can help to reduce the charge for some families.

-If Paul can reduce his income by a further £5,000 no charge would arise.
-This could be achieved by transferring investments to Sarah or by making additional pension or Gift Aid payments.
+If Dave can reduce his income by a further £5,000 to £50,000 no charge would arise.
+This could be achieved by transferring investments to Leanne or by making additional pension or Gift Aid payments.

 There is a ‘cap’ on certain otherwise unlimited tax reliefs (excluding charitable donations) of the greater of £50,000 and 25% of your income.
 This cap applies to relief for trading losses and certain types of qualifying interest.